From Liouville equation to universal quantum control: A study of generating ultra highly squeezed states: Universal control

-with the row operator vectors $\vec{a}=(\hat{a}_1,\hat{a}_2,\cdots,\hat{a}_N)$ and $\vec{a}^\dagger\equiv(\hat{a}_1^\dagger,\hat{a}_2^\dagger,\cdots,\hat{a}_N^\dagger)$ and a $2N\times2N$ coefficient matrix $H^a(t)$.
-The diagonal and off-diagonal elements in matrix $H^a(t)$ correspond to the eigenfrequencies of the bosonic mode and the squeezing and (or) exchange interactions between them, respectively.
-In SM~\ref{nonlinear}, we show that our framework can be used to work out the dynamical invariants for the general nonlinear systems, e.g., multi-photon spontaneous parametric down-conversion~\cite{Maria2011Nonlinear,Borshchevskaya2015Three,Akbari2016Third,Chang2020Observation}.
+with the row operator vectors $\vec{a}=(\hat{a}_1,\hat{a}_2,\cdots,\hat{a}_N)$ and $\vec{a}^\dagger\equiv(\hat{a}_1^\dagger,\hat{a}_2^\dagger,\cdots,\hat{a}_N^\dagger)$.
+The diagonal and off-diagonal elements of $2N\times2N$ coefficient matrix $H^a(t)$ correspond to the eigenfrequencies of the bosonic mode and the squeezing and (or) exchange interactions between them, respectively.
+More general nonlinear models, e.g., spontaneous parametric down-conversion~\cite{Maria2011Nonlinear,Borshchevskaya2015Three,Akbari2016Third,Chang2020Observation}, can also be addressed by our framework to work out the dynamical invariants (see Appendix~\ref{nonlinear} for details).

 The time-dependent Schr\"odinger equation~(\ref{SchTime}) typically admits only formal solutions~\cite{Dyson1949TheRadiation,Blanes2009Magnus} due to the noncommutativity of $\hat{H}(t)$ at distinct moments.
-Applying the same symplectic transformation in Eq.~(\ref{TransR}) on the original bosonic operators $\{\hat{a}_k\}$, one can construct a set of time-dependent ancillary operators $\{\hat{\mu}_k(t)\}$
+Applying the same symplectic transformation $\mathcal{M}(t)$ in Eq.~(\ref{TransR}) as for the classical resonators to the original bosonic operators $\{\hat{a}_k, \hat{a}^{\dagger}_k\}$, one can construct a set of time-dependent ancillary operators $\{\hat{\mu}_k(t), \hat{\mu}^{\dagger}_k(t)\}$:

 where $\vec{\mu}=\vec{\mu}(t)=[\hat{\mu}_1(t),\hat{\mu}_2(t),\cdots,\hat{\mu}_N(t)]$ and $\vec{\mu}^\dagger=\vec{\mu}^\dagger(t)=[\hat{\mu}_1^\dagger(t),\hat{\mu}_2^\dagger(t),\cdots,\hat{\mu}_N^\dagger(t)]$.
 The canonical commutation relations are preserved by the symplectic structure, i.e., $[\hat{\mu}_k(t),\hat{\mu}_m^\dagger(t)]=\delta_{km}$.
 Consequently, we have